Clownboys/lasso/README.md

 - Not left hand friendly :(
 - Triggers (not grip!) grab rope.
 Rope slides through hand when trigger is released.
 - Swing heavy rope end around head and release both triggers to let it fly!
+- Wrangle clowns, but avoid cacti (there is no implemented penalty for cacti though)!
 - Completely physics & technique based.
-Takes some practice to throw well
+Takes some practice to throw well.
+Your arm will get tired :)
-- Wrangle in clowns, but avoid cacti!
-- Cacti and clown guns don't cause any penalty currently

 Credit: